How Queensland Health scaled its telehealth solution and brought healthcare into patients’ homes

 Pexip was chosen by Queensland Health through a competitive procurement process as one of their telehealth technology providers because they demonstrated the experience and features needed to build a custom telehealth platform.

-“We send a quick email or text message to patients with a hyperlink for them to click on.
+"We send a quick email or text message to patients with a hyperlink for them to click on.
 Then they can call by video to where they need to be.
-We don’t have the scenario of managing multiple requirements for PC, Mac, iPhone, Android and so on.”
+We don't have the scenario of managing multiple requirements for PC, Mac, iPhone, Android, etc."

-While COVID-19 has accelerated that demand and forced the department to operate differently, they are hopeful that people will continue to use the service on a long-term basis.
+While COVID-19 has accelerated that demand and forced the department to operate differently, they hope people will continue using the service long-term.

 Best of all, the Pexip-powered telehealth system has proved very easy for patients to use and understand.

-To learn more about Pexip’s trusted solutions for telehealth, visit our Pexip Health homepage.
+Learn more about Pexip's trusted solutions for telehealth.